GuillaumeSeren/backup/README.md

 `TARB`   | **Tarball** a directory or file.
 `CLEAN`  | **Clean** other archives than today.
 `SYNCRM` | **Delete** the missing (cleaned) files in the reference.

-## Features
-- Auto generate a unique name for the archive (based on the time).
-- Output a clean log to track events, time and duration.
-- Add a lock file to track already running task.

-## Philosophy
-Try to keep things simple as in `KISS` mantra (*Keep It Simple, Stupid*), and I try to get this **cross-platform**, everywhere bash can run.

 ## Usage & Installation
 You can clone this repos in your home directory, like: